keras-team/keras-io/examples/nlp/md/neural_machine_translation_with_keras_nlp.md

 ## Evaluating our model (quantitative analysis)

 There are many metrics which are used for text generation tasks.
-Here, to evaluate translations generated by our model, let's compute the ROUGE-1 and ROUGE-2 scores.
-Essentially, ROUGE-N is a score based on the number of common n-grams between the reference text and the generated text.
-ROUGE-1 and ROUGE-2 use the number of common unigrams and bigrams, respectively.
+Here, to evaluate translations generated by our model, let's compute the ROUGE-N and BLEU metrics.

+ROUGE-N is a metric based on the number of common n-grams between the reference text and the generated text.
+ROUGE-1 and ROUGE-2 use the number of common unigrams and bigrams, respectively, to calculate the precision, recall and F1-score.

+BLEU is also computed based on the number of common n-grams.
+However, it has a few differences from ROUGE-N. First, BLEU computes the precision.
+Secondly, it considers all n-grams up to a particular order.
+For example, if the specified `max_order` is 3, it will consider unigrams, bigrams and trigrams.
+Salient features of BLEU include using "clipped count" for calculating precision so that repetition is discouraged, and a brevity penalty so as to not assign higher scores to short generated translations.

 We will calculate the score over 30 test samples (since decoding is an expensive process).